 course of time in different places in space, the geometry of

-space may change over time.
-At the same time, the general theory
+space can change over time.
+At the same time, the general

-of relativity marked a fundamental change in views on the nature
+theory of relativity marked a fundamental change in views on the

 manifestation of the curvature of

 In conceiving the general theory of

 relativity, Mach's views on the cosmic origin of inertial forces

 had a significant (mostly positive) influence on Einstein (see

 According to the theory of relativity, space and time are relative and depends on weight and speed.
 Different moving matter can "create" different space and time - space and time are the result of certain physical processes.
 And the very reason for introducing the concepts of space and time is to be able to assess the motion of matter - the motion of particles and changes in fields.